 A new interior design trend that we have been witnessing creeping up into the top design trends of the year is mixing and matching… just about anything!
-And at Riverside, we specifically love the mixing and matching of trim styles, sizes, designs, as well as interior doors.
+At Riverside, we specifically love the mixing and matching of trim styles, sizes, designs, as well as interior doors.
 We have seen many homes or buildings use more than one interior door design or style, some doors are glass doors, while others are shaker doors and they even throw in some unique wood barn doors!
 We have seen some trim painted one colour while a different room or different level is painted a different colour.
-You may think you want to stick with the same style throughout the entire space, although you would be surprised that using different designs, styles and even colours can truly make your space more unique and keeps you and your guests on your toes waiting to see the next unique and different design feature in the next room or floor.
+You may think you want to stick with the same style throughout the entire space but using different designs, styles, and even colours can truly make your space more unique.

 Barn doors are a great way to save space as the doors are on a sliding track installed directly on the wall rather than swinging the door to open and close it which takes on floor space.
 In the two images below you can see this home used 5 panel interior doors but chose a unique custom barn door as well.
 It should be noted that any swing door style can be made into a barn door, but this client chose to make the barn door a different style all together.
 They stuck with the same interior door colour, white, but enhanced the design features in the barn door.
 By choosing something unique like this it turns the door, which has a functional purpose, into a unique design feature in the space.